On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Discontinuity for frequency estimation with N-qubit GHZ states in transverse independent noise

 \subsubsection{Piecewise QFI for a qubit}

 The QFI for qubit states can be very conveniently written via the Bloch representation of qubit states~\cite{Zhong2013}:

 the QFI is easily expressed in terms of the Bloch vector $\vec{v}$

 From this piecewise definition it is easy to see the possibility of a discontinuity.
-In particular, for a qubit the only possible change of rank is that for $\bar{\theta}$ the state becomes pure, i.e. $|\vec{v}| = 1$ and so the $\lim_{\theta \to \bar{\theta}}$ gives rise to a $\frac{0}{0}$ indeterminate form; we can then use L'Hôpital's rule and get
+In particular, for a qubit the only possible change of rank is that for $\bar{\theta}$ the state becomes pure, i.e. $|\vec{v}| = 1$ and so the $\lim_{\theta \to \bar{\theta}}$ gives rise to a $\frac{0}{0}$ indeterminate form; we can then use L'H\^{o}pital's rule and get